chun1213/Chess/README.md

 # Chess
+If you wish to see the source code for tensorflow, please see the main.py file, if you just want to test the model, please use the test.py file.
+MAKE SURE TO EDIT THE PATHS OF THE FILES IN PYTHON OR ELSE THE MODELS AND DATA WONT BE FOUND SEE HERE FOR DATA THE I USED: https://database.nikonoel.fr/

  Everyone knows that chess is a complex game, some even say that there are 10^120 possible board positions.
 So hard coding an AI to play chess is virtually impossible.
 I have been playing Chess for a very long time, (since I was in grade school) and have always been interested in its evolution.
 As a result, I was naturally drawn towards both traditional chess engines such as stockfish and AlphaZero’s Neural network AI.

 Data: